Balqeesqasem/reading-notes/read01.md

 1. You type a domain name or web address into your browser to visit a site.

 2. your computer will connect to Domain Name System (DNS) servers.
- * DNS like adictionary take the name give IP.
+ * DNS like dictionary take the name give IP.

 3. Youre computer now connect to web server which is a computer that is constantly connected to the web, and is set up especially to send web pages to users.